Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-The first number after each subtraction is what each per iteration value is that produced the set.
-We also loose one number each time as there is no number to subtract the last value into.
-You can change each per amount to what ever you like.
-Or you can do the math your self.
+This code does the subtraction for you.
+You can change per1 to per5 and even start to whatever you like, even negative or fractional values.
+The first number after each subtraction is the iteration value that produced the set.
+We also lose one number each time as there is no number to subtract the last value into.
+You can change each amount to whatever you like.
+Or you can do the math yourself.

 <br /><br />